thuijskens/thuijskens.github.io/_drafts/bayesian-optimisation.md

 ## Parameter selection of a support vector machine

 To see how this algorithm behaves, we'll use it on a classification task.
-Luckily for us, scikit-learn provides helper functions like `make_classification()`, to build dummy data sets that can be used to test classifiers for us.
+Luckily for us, scikit-learn provides helper functions like `make_classification()`, to build dummy data sets that can be used to test classifiers.

 ```python
 from sklearn.datasets import make_classification